 Iran's Khamenei says Tehran was not behind Hamas attack on Israel

+DUBAI — Tehran was not involved in the militant Hamas group's weekend attack on Israel, Iran's top authority Ayatollah Ali Khamenei said on Tuesday (Oct 10), but hailed what he called Israel's "irreparable" military and intelligence defeat.

-In his first televised speech since the attack, Khamenei said "we kiss the hands of those who planned the attack on the Zionist regime".
+"We kiss the hands of those who planned the attack on the Zionist regime," said Mr Khamenei, who was wearing a Palestinian scarf, in his first televised speech since the attack.

-"This destructive earthquake has destroyed some critical structures (in Israel) which will not be repaired easily ...
-The Zionist regime's own actions are to blame for this disaster," said Khamenei.
+"This destructive earthquake (Hamas' attack) has destroyed some critical structures (in Israel) which will not be repaired easily...
+The Zionist regime's own actions are to blame for this disaster," said Mr Khamenei.

-Iran has long backed the Hamas group, which controls the Gaza Strip and rejects Israel's right to exist.
+Israel has long accused Iran's clerical rulers of stoking violence by supplying arms to Hamas.
+Tehran, which does not recognise Israel, says it gives moral and financial support to the group, which controls the Gaza Strip.

+Backing the Palestinian cause has been a pillar of the Islamic Republic since the 1979 revolution and a way the Shi'ite-dominated country has fashioned itself as a leader of the Muslim world.

 Israel said earlier on Tuesday it had re-established control over the Gaza border and was planting mines where militants had toppled the barrier during their bloody weekend assault, after another night of relentless Israeli air raids on the enclave.